RenierM26/ha-ezviz/docs/channel99-migration.md

 pending, unload returns False and keeps the old runtime registered while cleanup continues.
 Retry reload once cleanup completes.
 This avoids a second worker using the same persisted push identity.
 HA shutdown itself is not held indefinitely.

+Loaded resources live in typed `ConfigEntry.runtime_data`.
+Platforms, diagnostics, options and media browsing read that same owner.
+The monitor is an entry-owned background task; cleanup is a separate tracked task so monitor cancellation cannot skip SDK stop.
+An early HA shutdown job quiesces polling and stops push before HA cancels background tasks or begins deferring storage writes.
+Ordinary unload unregisters this job.
+Failed setup closes the HTTP client and shuts down its coordinator.
+If platform unload fails after push stops, a replacement handler is started only after the old SDK worker has exited.

+The five-second fatal-error check is a nonblocking SDK state read, not an executor job or reconnect loop.
+An SDK error callback could replace it later; no library API change is needed for this lifecycle refactor.

 ## Validation and remaining release work